reclaimingmytime/schedule/README.md

 # schedule
-A PHP script that creates a study schedule based on an API.
+A PHP script that creates a course schedule based on an API.

 The script has been kept simple by design.